 2b.
 Attempts to achieve target HbA1c levels with multiple daily insulin injections results in the patient experiencing disabling hypoglycaemia

-3. Patients with type 1 diabetes who are incapable of self-management of their diabetes due to their physical or mental health needs, and therefore require third party assistance to carry out glucose monitoring
+3a.
+Patients with type 1 diabetes who are incapable of self-management of their diabetes due to their physical or mental health needs, and therefore require third party assistance to carry out glucose monitoring

-As the FreeStyle Libre has been commercially available prior to this commissioning policy, patients who have been self-funding or have received the FreeStyle Libre as part of a research project would be eligible for funding only if they met one of current criteria at the time they started using the device AND attained the appropriate continuation criteria after 6 months (as confirmed by specialist endocrinologists working for the NHS within Devon).
+As the FreeStyle Libre has been commercially available prior to this commissioning policy, patients who have been self-funding or have received the FreeStyle Libre as part of a research project would be eligible for funding only if they met one of current criteria at the time they started using the device AND attained the appropriate continuation criteria after 6 months (as confirmed by diabetes specialists working for the NHS within Devon).

 In addition, a 12 month use of the FreeStyle Libre is routinely commissioned in pregnant women with type 1 diabetes.
 During which time the patient is expected to perform 8 or more scans a day and collect 70% of daily data, and to not miss two consecutive specialist follow up appointments The 12 month period is inclusive of post-delivery period.